Have you ever wondered how to write every day? I certainly did, and I discovered a few things in the process.

-For example, if you’re writing a report for a school project, you’ll want to present your information as if you were speaking with one person: using proper grammar, avoiding slang and keeping the language simple (unless you are specifically asked to do otherwise).
+For example, if you’re writing a report for a school project, you’ll want to present your information as if you were speaking with one person: using proper grammar, avoiding slang, and keeping the language simple (unless you are specifically asked to do otherwise).

-If you’re writing a novel, however, you can afford to be less formal – but still be sure that your sentences flow sequentially and smoothly.
+If you’re writing a novel, however, you can afford to be less formal – but still, be sure that your sentences flow sequentially and smoothly.

-Structure is not just about getting your point across; it’s also about making sure that your readers can follow along without getting lost.
+The structure is not just about getting your point across; it’s also about making sure that your readers can follow along without getting lost.
 When you write with structure, each paragraph leads logically into the next.

 How To Write Daily – The Easy Way

 When I started college, I was a journalist.
 That meant I was writing every day.
 It wasn’t the easiest transition.
-If you’re starting out as a blogger or writer, it can be a big change from your current day-to-day life.
+If you’re starting as a blogger or writer, it can be a big change from your current day-to-day life.

-Thing is, people respond well to consistent writing.
+Thing is, people, respond well to consistent writing.
 The more time you put into your blog, the more likely it is that you’ll succeed.
 And if you have a job and other commitments, however, writing daily might seem impossible.

 Here are some tips for how to write every day: